 WALLET FINDING HELPER

 Ever wished you could call your wallet or keys to locate them?
 Chipolo allows its customers to do just that.
 This tiny trinket can make life a lot easier for those who don’t always remember where they put things.
 The device is designed to be attached to the item that is most likely to be lost: it comes in the shape of a small disk or card, so it is easy to put into a purse or use as a key pendant.
 Chipolo is connected to a mobile phone app and can be activated and made to ring by pressing a button.
-And if you have your Chipolo but can’t find your phone, a doubleclick on Chipolo will make your phone ring – even if it’s been set to silent mode.
+And if you have your Chipolo but can’t find your phone, a double-click on Chipolo will make your phone ring – even if it’s been set to silent mode.
 Chipolo comes in a variety of color options and with a battery that can last up to a year, depending on the model.
-A set of four items retails at –10 EUR.
+A set of four items retails at 25–100 EUR.

 https://chipolo.net/